greatsharma/Facial_Emotion_Recognition/README.md

 ![confusion matrix](plots/model_2/confusion_matrix.png "Confusion Matrix")

 The confusion matrix clearly shows that our model is doing good job on the class `happy` but it's performance is low on other two classes.
 One of the reason for this could be the fact that these two classes have less data.
 But when I looked at the images I found some images from these two classes are even hard for a human to tell whether the person is sad or neutral.
-Facial expression depends on individual as well. `Some person's neutral face looks like sad face.`
+Facial expression depends on individual as well. `Some person's neutral face looks like sad face.`<br><br>

+**Here is a sample gif showing the model performance.**

 ![](out.gif)